bwc126/Autofab-concepts/README.md

 ## Convergent Assembly (CAU)
 Uses diamagnetically actuated microdrones to assemble the fabricated components, along with pre-fabricated off-the-shelf components if necessary, into more complex finished products.
 Provides structure to the whole system and a clean, controlled environment.

+## Power and Control
+Provides appropriate power and signal channels for all manufacturing systems: ChPU, MPU, CAU.
+Provides an interface for loading digital manufacturing files.

 *Necessary for Next Stage: (Early Development, v0.2)*

 ChPU: